douglasmarques/showcase-android/README.md

 ## Next-Steps

   - Create UI tests using espresso.
-- Integrate lint and code style tools to improve the code quality and style.
   - Cache data on the repository to avoid extra network calls
   - Implement DiffUtils on the recycler view.